-Back in our room we found a copy of today’s Viking Daily on our bed.
-This is the ship’s daily newsletter, with a schedule of tomorrow’s activities and lots of information about the next day’s destination.
-Our newsletter was accompanied by two robes and slippers, and larger, firm pillows awaited us.
+While we were at dinner, Florin had left a copy of today’s Viking Daily on our bed.
+The ship’s daily newsletter has a schedule of tomorrow’s activities and lots of information about the next day’s destination.
+We also foundd two robes, slippers, and larger, firm pillows.

 It’s the little things that can make or break an experience, wouldn’t you agree?

 What a great way to begin a cruise.

 - Read next: Viking River Cruise Day 2: Tour Budapest

 If you’re arriving early, these links may help.

 How to get into the city from the airport

 If you arrive the day of your cruise, Viking will meet you at the airport and bring you to the ship.
 However, if you arrive earlier you will need to make your own transportation arrangements.